lolmam/lolmam/README.md

 - I'm passionate about video games.
 - I also love music.

-Feel free to reach out to me at github@lolmam.slmail.me or [Discord](https://discordapp.com/users/700052852047085649) if you need anything.
+Feel free to reach out to me at github@lolmam.top or [Discord](https://discordapp.com/users/700052852047085649) if you need anything.

 ## PGP Keys 🔑